alvaro-budria/VirtuWheel/VirtuWheel.md

 ## Installation
-Clone the repository and install the required dependencies:
+Clone the repository and install the required Python dependencies:

-`pip install opencv-python `
+`pip install opencv-python`

 Then download the required model files from `https://drive.google.com/drive/folders/1USEdy_7uvwO4PIqsQJq8kT0sX4H4f7nn` and put the downloaded folder under the `FOLDER_NAME` directory.

 ## Usage